Is It Safe To Visit Someone Who Recovered From Covid? – Expert Advice

 Physical Distancing

 Maintain a distance of at least 6 feet from the person you are visiting, especially if they are experiencing any lingering symptoms.
 Physical distancing helps to reduce the risk of close contact transmission.
-(See Also: Is Grand Turk Safe to Visit?
+(See Also: Is It Safe To Visit The Amazon?
 A Traveler’s Guide)

 Testing